 But there are many many more ...

 Google yourself to see what comes up!
 Employers will always try to Google your name.
-Do you have representative pictures online and adjusted your privacy settings?
+Do you have representative pictures online that fit the position that you are applying for?
 Are there pictures online or texts that are not so representative?
 Try to remove them and put yourself in the shoes of a possible employer.

 5. Usefull Links while looking for Work